 Despite being called “crazy” by a few colleagues, she ditched academics to follow her dream to be a rock star.
 Since then Michelle has won 17 Billboard International Songwriting awards.
 Her positive tunes have topped European, South African, and U.S. college radio charts, and appeared on ABC, HBO, Encore, and Showtime.

 TALKS & WORKSHOPS

-Michelle combined her psychology and music superpowers to create a TOTAL ROCKSTAR program that has helped thousands of people discover their unique gifts and excel in work, school, and life through her talks, workshops, and coaching practice.
-Her book “Total Rock Star” comes out in 2020.
+Michelle combined her psychology and music superpowers to create a ROCKSTAR program (talks, workshops, and coaching practice) that has helped thousands of people discover their unique gifts and purpose and excel in work, school, and life.
+Her book “Create a Life That Totally Rocks” comes out in 2022.

 Michelle also rose in the ranks of the corporate world from user researcher to VP of Consumer Insights.
 As CEO of Creativity Rock Star Consulting, she leads ROCKSTAR seminars, brainstorming sessions, and innovation research for such companies as

 Lifehack chose this site as one of 15 Brilliant Websites That Will Inspire and Change Your Life

 Born in a small rural village in France, the young Michelle Chappel was raised in Atlanta, Georgia, where she suffered under the unseen shadow of child abuse.
 Through sheer determination, she was able to escape to schools in other states by winning scholarships, and eventually got a Ph.D. in cognitive psychology from Princeton.

 As a professor, she quickly gained a dedicated following of students who were inspired by her playfully rebellious teaching style.
 But deep inside she began to hear her long-forgotten melodies calling her on a quest to heal her broken child spirit and recover the crushed blossom of her musical brilliance.